roman-milk/roman-milk.github.io/sofa.md

+===

- ****** Sofa ****** byStoryTeller07© The woman had a good firm figure showing it was true that she used the gym in a regular routine.
+The woman had a good firm figure showing it was true that she used the gym in a regular routine.
 She was about forty but looked younger.
 Maybe it was the devilish glint in her eye she had when he saw her upstairs.
 Now like Sylvia she wore a blank look.

  It was interesting how her breasts moved in the leotard.
 The same motion as Sylvia only hers were larger.